 Physical security is equally important to the technology-oriented security measures as physical access to the information system can be the foundation for the overall security strategy.

 While large organisations usually have the means to respond to and appropriately implement these requirements, SMEs do not always have the necessary expertise and resources to do so.
 In many cases it may prove difficult for SMEs to assess and manage the risks associated with personal data processing.
 The GDPR provision for a risk-based approach is horizontal and there are no exemptions or light-weight approaches that are based on the organisation size, availability of resources and capabilities.
-Similar to larger organisations, SMEs have to identify the level of risk, depending on nature, scope, context of processing along to the types and volumes of data processed.
+Similar to larger organisations, SMEs have to identify the level of risk, depending on nature, scope, context of processing along with the types and volumes of data processed.

 The content herein is provided for your convenience and does not constitute legal advice.